ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-12. What are the different types of feature selection techniques?
+Q. What are the different types of feature selection techniques?

 <details><summary><b>Answer</b></summary>